Accounting (MAcc) Curriculum

 3 BUS641 Sustainable Supply Chain Management

-Understanding issues of supply chain management is essential to sustainability, both social and environmental.
-This course will provide students with an understanding of how supply chain works, how and where along the supply chain sustainability questions should be addressed/considered, and the impacts of those decisions on stakeholders further down the chain.
-Topics can include: packaging, transportation, energy use, and waste.
+This course provides students with an understanding of how supply chain works, how and where along the supply chain sustainability questions should be addressed/considered, and the impacts of those decisions on stakeholders further down the chain.
+Topics include: packaging, transportation, energy use, and waste.

 3 BUS672 Corporate Finance